 UNK program prepares students for law careers in rural Nebraska

 According to the most recent statistics from the Nebraska Supreme Court’s Attorney Services Division, 50 of the state’s 93 counties have five or fewer attorneys practicing there and 11 counties don’t have any at all.
-The shortage in these rural areas means people may have to travel long distances for legal assistance.

 Continue Reading